 After you take them out, put them in a big bowl and cover it.
 This helps the skin to come off easier as it steams in the bowl.
 After another 15 minutes, you should be able to just rub the skin right off.
 Seed and chop them last.

 If you decide you’re a fan of roasted poblano peppers, you may like Chicken Stuffed Poblano Peppers and Creamy Poblano Sauce.

 How to make corn chowder with roasted poblano peppers

 Combine the peppers, onions, potatoes, garlic, chicken broth and spices to your slow-cooker.
 Cover and cook on high for 4 hours.
 Almost done!

 After 4 hours have passed, you have a couple options.
 You can add the cream and corn and leave it chunky like it is, you can add the corn and hit it for a minute with an immersion blender and then add the cream, or you can add the corn, scoop out 2 cups, add them to a food processor, and then put it back in the pot with the cream.

 I went for the latter option (only because I don’t own an immersion blender) and ended with the greatest consistency!

 Whatever you decide to do, cook the corn chowder an additional 30 minutes and you’re done!
 Garnish with lime and fresh cilantro.

 These little Parmesan Crescent Rolls are easy enough for even a beginning baker and go perfectly with any soup.
-And if you’re a soup fan, Homemade Vegetable Beef Soup is another great, though completely different, soup.
+And if you’re a soup fan, Southern Vegetable Soup with Beef is another great, though completely different, soup.